sreeramsunkara/TAS-Workshop-CAH/README.md

    - TAS Operators can patch and upgrade the platform without downtime.
    - TAS = Speed + Stability + Scalability + Security + Savings

-- Action item: reserve time on your calendar for the Sept 2 & 3, SpringOne 2020 event.
-It will be free and 100% on-line.
-[Read more](https://github.com/rm511130/SpringOne-2020/blob/master/README.md)

 -----------------------------------------------------
 ## Guidelines & Conventions for this Workshop